15 of the best books for women to read in 2023

 Enchantment: Awakening Wonder in an Anxious Age by Katherine May

-Read Enchantment for… a spellbindingly beautiful look at how we can awaken our wonder and marvel at the world when we’re more anxious than ever.
+Read Enchantment for… a spellbindingly beautiful look at how we can awaken our wonder and marvel at the world when we’re anxious.

 We All Want Impossible Things by Catherine Newman